Soul for Real

-Soul for Real (also known as Soul 4 Real and Soul IV Real) is an American R&B group from Wyandanch, New York, currently living in Atlanta, Georgia made up of brothers Christopher Sherman Dalyrimple a.k.a.
-Choc (born April 30, 1971), Andre "Dre" Lamont Dalyrimple a.k.a.
-KD now (born April 4, 1974), Brian "Bri" Augustus Dalyrimple (born December 14, 1975), and Jason "Jase" Oliver Dalyrimple a.k.a.
-Jase4Real (born May 10, 1980).
+Soul for Real (also known as Soul 4 Real and Soul IV Real) is an American R&B group from Wyandanch, New York, currently based in Atlanta, Georgia.
+They are made up of brothers Christopher Sherman Dalyrimple a.k.a.
+Choc, Andre "Dre" Lamont Dalyrimple a.k.a.
+KD now, Brian "Bri" Augustus Dalyrimple, and Jason "Jase" Oliver Dalyrimple a.k.a.
+Jase4Real.

 The group was best known in the mid-1990s for their gold-certified hit songs "Candy Rain" and "Every Little Thing I Do" and minor R&B hit "If You Want It" from their platinum-selling debut album Candy Rain.